cocos/cocos-docs/en/animation/animation-component.md

 animationComponent.play('idle', 1);
 ```

-If no specific animation is specified and `defaultClip` is set when using `play` to play an animation, the defaultClip animation will be played.
-If the `playOnLoad` of the animation component is also set to `true`, the animation component will automatically play the contents of `defaultClip` on the first run.
+If no specific animation is specified and `defaultClip` is set when using `play` to play an animation, the `defaultClip` animation will be played.
+If the `playOnLoad` of the Animation Component is also set to `true`, the Animation Component will automatically play the contents of `defaultClip` on the first run.

 ```ts
 // The defaultClip animation will be played if the defaultClip is set without specifying the animation to be played